OldBoyCoder/ExcelFrogger/README.md

 It works by sizing down the cells of a worksheet into a (roughly) 2x2 pixel size and then changing their back colours to simulate a frame buffer.

+** Generally only performs well when saved to a local, physical disk **

 Controls
 --------